Ice Spiders: Plot

-Meanwhile, back at the lodge, Dash meets up with Ranger Rick (a pun on the children's nature magazine) who asks Dash to assist him in finding two hunters who did not return to their homes.
-When they find the hunters' truck parked, they dismount their snowmobiles and take a look around.
-Dash finds a mutilated Elk and thinks it was killed by a bear.
-He shoots a flare to summon Rick.
-When Rick arrives, they find the body of one of the hunters.
+Back at the lodge, Dash meets up with Ranger Rick who asks for assistance finding two missing hunters.
+They find the hunters' truck, a mutilated elk Dash assumes to have been killed by a bear.
+Together, they find the body of one of the hunters.
 When they reach a huge spider web, they find the other hunter, cocooned in the web.
 As they turn to run, Rick is snagged by a web and is dragged to a spider that kills him as Dash watches in horror.
 Dash makes it back to the hunters' truck and hot-wires it to get away.

 Back at the lab, Professor Marks, Captain Baker, and a squad of soldiers enter the compound and find Dr. Sommers, who tries to warn them of the danger.
 Inside the lab, the spider attacks and kills a soldier.
 Dr. Sommers steals records of the experiment and realizes Professor Marks deliberately accelerated the spiders' growth, which makes them larger, faster, and stronger; however, it also causes them great hunger and prevents the cold from killing them.
-Sommers was desperate to obtain sufficient amounts spider webbing for new armor ideas.
+Sommers was desperate to obtain sufficient amounts of spider webbing for new armor ideas.
 She drives back to the lodge.

-When Dr. Sommers meets up with Frank and Johnny, a man comes in and screams for help.
-Frank and Dr. Sommers watch as the spiders kill several guests, including the teens' ski coach.
+When Dr. Sommers meets up with Frank and Johnny, a man comes in screaming for help.
+Frank and Dr. Sommers watch the spiders kill several guests, including the teens' ski coach.
 After seeing several more people killed in the parking lot, Frank sees the teens hiding in a shed and leads them to a bus.
-Chad gets the keys and drives off, but when the black widow, which snuck onto the bus’s roof, crawls onto the windshield, Chad crashes the bus into a snow bank, causing it to fly off of the road.
+Chad gets the keys and drives off, but when the black widow, which snuck onto the bus’s roof, crawls onto the windshield, Chad crashes the bus into a snow bank.